Shifoue/Portfolio/Graph/README.md

 This repository contain different Graph related work such as :

-- [Pathfinding](https://github.com/Shifoue/Portfolio/tree/main/Graph/Pathfinding) leading to the understanding of Djikstra's Algorithm and the implementation of an A_star algorithm using [this site](https://www.redblobgames.com/pathfinding/a-star/introduction.html)
+- [Pathfinding](https://github.com/Shifoue/Portfolio/tree/main/Graph/Pathfinding) where I implement Djikstra's Algorithm and an A_star algorithm using [this site](https://www.redblobgames.com/pathfinding/a-star/introduction.html)